afrolkin/Shapes/README.md

 # Shapes

 To run the app, import the project into Android Studio and run.
-Alternatively, just push the apk in the root directory to the device.

 This is currently a WIP game, so expect MANY bugs and issues.